cunhapaulo/typst_styles/README.md

 Try Typst and save time when writing papers, homework, and more.
 Sign up at https://typst.app

+## Just released (31.oct.2023) - ABNT ready

+This time it is for real.
+Both templates are in comply with ABNT, including bibliography and references.

 ## Present Available Styles

 ### Monography